tsmoreau/docs/docs/masternode/masternode-setup-guide.md

 **Docker CE is installed and running.**

 Congratulations!
 You have installed Python and Docker.
-You have the prerequisites ready to run TomoChain’s tmn.
+You have the prerequisites ready to run Tao’s taomn.

 ********************
 TROUBLESHOOTING